jackfrost68/Spotify_Analysis/README.md

 To assess model performance, I calculated the benchmark error rate, which came to 86%.
 This error rate is similar to blindly guessing the main attributes that would affect genre selection.

 I created another tree with stopping rules of 2000, 1000, and 0 for the minbucket, minsplit, and cp values, respectively.
-To control for overfitting, I used the EasyPrune function to prune the tree and got the following plot.
+In machine learning, overfitting occurs when a statistical model predicts exactly against the training data i.e. models the training dataset too well.
+If a model is overfit, it cannot predict against out-of-the-norm data.
+To control for overfitting, I used the EasyPrune function to "prune" the tree and got the plot below.

 <p align="center">